Financial Aid Overview

 Other Outside Sources of Financial Assistance

 The federal government has created several tax benefits for families who are saving, or already paying, for higher education.
 There are also benefits for people who are repaying their student loans.
 For information from the National Association for Student Financial Aid Administrators (NASFAA), visit Higher Education Tax Incentives.
 This website is a good resource for explaining the benefits and qualifications for each tax relief program.
-For more details on these programs contact your accountant or you may call the IRS Office of Public Liaison at (202)622.2970 or visit the Internal Revenue Service website at www.irs.gov.
+For more details on these programs, contact your accountant or you may call the IRS Office of Public Liaison at (202) 622-2970 or visit the Internal Revenue Service website at www.irs.gov.

 International students are welcome to apply for admission into Meridian’s graduate degree programs.
-Click here to find Resources for International students.
+Click here to find Resources for international students.

 Meridian does not participate in the Federal Work-Study program.
+Employment at Meridian is not available to current students.

 Private Alternative Education Loans